joeytakeda/misc/table.md

 `@ana` (analysis) indicates one or more elements containing interpretations of the element on which the ana attribute appears.

-*  **Status***  Optional
+*  **Status**: Optional
-*  **Datatype***   1–∞ occurrences of teidata.pointer separated by whitespace
+*  **Datatype**:  1–∞ occurrences of teidata.pointer separated by whitespace
-*  **Note***  When multiple values are given, they may reflect either multiple divergent interpretations of an ambiguous text, or multiple mutually consistent interpretations of the same passage in different contexts.
+*  **Note**: When multiple values are given, they may reflect either multiple divergent interpretations of an ambiguous text, or multiple mutually consistent interpretations of the same passage in different contexts.